uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the 10 newest files in the current directory.
 A script that takes a list of words as input and prints only words that appear exactly once.
 A command to display lines containing root from a file.
+A command to display lines that contain the pattern bin.